 4. The use of a mask (Mascarilla) is mandatory from 6 years:

 b.
 On public streets, in public air spaces and in any enclosed space for public use (open to the public).

 In practice, it is therefore always mandatory to wear a mask on the street, in supermarkets and other shops, shopping centers, pharmacies, taxis, buses, in the car (if the occupants do not live together) and health care facilities.

-If, despite the measures taken by yourself and Gran Canaria, you should nevertheless be infected with Corona here, the Canary Government has taken out insurance with Axa insurance to pay the extra costs, insofar as these are not covered by your own insurance.
+In the unlikely event that, despite the measures taken by yourself and Gran Canaria, you are infected with Corona here, the Canary Government has taken out insurance with Axa insurance (AXA seguros) to pay the extra costs, insofar as these are not covered by your own insurance: